 Let $F$ be an algebraically closed field of characteristic $p$ and $G$ be a group.
 Given two irreducible $FG$-representations $V$ and $W$ one may ask if the tensor product $V\otimes W$ is also irreducible.
 This is always the case if $V$ or $W$ is 1-dimensional.
 On the other hand if neither $V$ nor $W$ is 1-dimensional then in general $V\otimes W$ is not irreducible, but there are cases where this happens.
 Irreducible tensor products $V\otimes W$ where neither $V$ nor $W$ is 1-dimensional are called non-trivial.

-For $G$ an alternating group the question of completely classifying irreducible tensor products of representations had been answered in \cite{bk3} in characteristic 0 (and also in \cite{z1} in an implicit way), showing that there is only one family of non-trivial tensor products.
+For $G$ an alternating group the question of completely classifying irreducible tensor products of representations has been answered in \cite{bk3} in characteristic 0 (and implicitly in \cite{z1}), showing that there is only one family of non-trivial tensor products.
 This family of non-trivial irreducible tensor products can be generalised in a natural way to give a family of non-trivial irreducible tensor products in arbitrary characteristic, see \cite{bk2,m2,m4}.
-While in characteristic at least 3 it has also been proved that non-trivial irreducible tensor products belong to this family (apart for one exceptional case in characteristic 3), in characteristic 2 it still remained open to study which tensor products belonging to a further family are irreducible.
-In this paper we study this further family of tensor products and show that, apart for a single case, none of them is irreducible.
+In characteristic at least 3 it has also been proved that non-trivial irreducible tensor products belong to this family (apart for one exceptional case in characteristic 3).
+In characteristic 2 however it had remained open to study which tensor products belonging to a further family are irreducible.
+In this paper we study this family of tensor products and show that, apart for a single case, none of them is irreducible.

-Before being able to state the result we need to introduce few notations.
-Let $p$ be a prime and $\Par_p(n)$ be the set of $p$-regular partitions of $n$ (that is partitions were no part is repeated $p$ or more times).
-It is well known that, up to isomorphism, irreducible representations of the symmetric group $\s_n$ in characteristic $p$ are labelled by $\Par_p(n)$, so, given $\la\in\Par_p(n)$, we let $D^\la$ be the corresponding irreducible representation.
-When considering the restriction $D^\la\da_{\A_n}$ of $D^\la$ to the alternating group $\A_n$ two thing might happen: either $D^\la\da_{\A_n}\cong E^\la$ is irreducible or $D^\la\da_{\A_n}\cong E^\la_+\oplus E^\la_-$ is the direct sum of two non-isomorphic irreducible representations.
-A JS-partition is a partition $\la\in\Par_p(n)$ for which the restriction $D^\la\da_{\s_{n-1}}$ is irreducible.
+Before being able to state the main result of this paper we need to introduce some notation.
+Let $p$ be a prime and $\Par_p(n)$ be the set of $p$-regular partitions of $n$ (that is, partitions were no part is repeated $p$ or more times).
+It is well known (see for example \cite{JamesBook}) that, up to isomorphism, irreducible representations of the symmetric group $\s_n$ in characteristic $p$ are labelled by $\Par_p(n)$.
+So, given $\la\in\Par_p(n)$, we let $D^\la$ be the corresponding irreducible representation.
+By \cite{Benson}, when $D^\la$ is restricted to the alternating group $\A_n$, two things can happen: either $D^\la\da_{\A_n}\cong E^\la$ is irreducible or $D^\la\da_{\A_n}\cong E^\la_+\oplus E^\la_-$ is the direct sum of two non-isomorphic irreducible representations.
+We say that a partition $\la\in\Par_p(n)$ is a JS-partition if the restriction $D^\la\da_{\s_{n-1}}$ is irreducible.

-Reduction modulo 2 of spin representations of the covering groups $\widetilde{\s}_n$ or $\widetilde{\A}_n$ can also be viewed as representations of $\s_n$ or $\A_n$.
+Reductions modulo 2 of spin representations of the covering groups $\widetilde{\s}_n$ or $\widetilde{\A}_n$ can also be viewed as representations of $\s_n$ or $\A_n$.
 With this identification we say that, in characteristic 2, an irreducible representation of $\s_n$ or $\A_n$ is a basic spin representation if it is a composition factor of the reduction modulo 2 of a basic spin representation of $\widetilde{\s}_n$ or $\widetilde{\A}_n$, see \cite{Benson,Wales}.

 In this paper we will prove the following theorem: